Literature (LITR)

 Reading, discussion, and writing about fiction, drama, poetry, and nonfiction produced since World War II.
 Emphasis on developments in literary genres and criticism, as well as on social and cultural developments as reflected in the texts.
 Prerequisite: C or better in COMP 101 3 credits (3 lecture hours), offered on a rotating basis This course satisfies the Liberal Arts and Sciences requirement and the SUNY General Education Requirement for Humanities.

 This course will explore a topic within the dynamic field of diversity and literature.
 Students will read a variety of fiction, poetry, nonfiction, and/or other forms of literature and discuss what impact the literature has on our lives and the world around us.
 In order to know the next topic, please see the subtitle and unique course description available on the college website's course listings page and in the scheduling tools.
 These will be available prior to registration.
 Course is repeatable for credit up to 3 times when content is unique.
 Students can choose to take the course as a 200 level or 300 level course: different work will be required and expected for each level.
 Prerequisite or corequisite: A letter grade of "C" or higher in COMP 101 or COMM 105.
 3 credits (3 lecture hours), fall or spring.
-This course satisfies the Liberal Arts and Sciences requirement and the SUNY General Education Requirement for Humanities.
+This course satisfies the Liberal Arts and Sciences requirement and the SUNY General Education Requirement for Humanities and Diversity: Equity, Inclusion, and Social Justice.

 This course explores topics in the biological sciences trough their use as themes in literature.
 Students will examine major themes in literature by applying their understanding of the Scientific Method and current biology and technology topics.
 Through writing and discussion they will analyze the influence of the biological sciences on literature, culture and the world.
 This course is primarily for non-science majors and topics change each semester.
 Not repeatable for credit.
 Prerequisite: A letter grade of "C" or higher in COMP 101.
 3 credits (3 lecture hours), fall or spring This course satisfies the Liberal Arts and Sciences requirement and the SUNY General Education Requirement for Humanities.

 This course will explore a topic within the dynamic field of diversity and literature.
 Students will read a variety of fiction, poetry, nonfiction, and/or other forms of literature and discuss what impact the literature has on our lives and the world around us.
 In order to know the next topic, please see the subtitle and unique course description available on the college website's course listings page and in the scheduling tools.
 These will be available prior to registration.
 Course is repeatable for credit up to 3 times when content is unique.
 Students can choose to take the course as a 200 level or 300 level course: different work will be required and expected for each level.
 Prerequisite: A letter grade of "C" or higher in COMP 101 or COMM 105.
 3 credits (3 lecture hours), fall or spring.
-This course satisfies the Liberal Arts and Sciences requirement and the SUNY General Education Requirement for Humanities.
+This course satisfies the Liberal Arts and Sciences requirement and the SUNY General Education Requirement for Humanities and Diversity: Equity, Inclusion, and Social Justice.

 This course will cover the scope and definition of a huge genre relating to many aspects of current life and interest.
 Topics will cover all levels of the area from horror to time and space literature.
 Emphasis will be on the rich and classis history which includes movement from books to television and movies.
 The literary elements and rationale for such writing will also be discussed along with an opportunity to begin understanding of the many choices and future of this writing.
 Prerequisite: Grade of C or better in COMP 101 or COMM 105; COMP 102 recommended.
 3 credits (3 lecture hours).
 This course satisfies the Liberal Arts and Sciences requirement and the SUNY General Education Requirement for Humanities.